openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 We will modify the code path that generates the [new machine config](https://github.com/openshift/cluster-node-tuning-operator/blob/a780dfe07962ad07e4d50c852047ef8cf7b287da/pkg/performanceprofile/controller/performanceprofile/components/machineconfig/machineconfig.go#L91-L127) using the performance profile.
-With the new `spec.workloads[Management]` enum we will add the configuration for `crio` and `kubelet` to the final machine config manifest.
+We will use the existing `reserved` and `isolated` signaled by the global `Infrastructure.Status.CPUPartitioningMode` to add the configuration for `crio` and `kubelet` to the final machine config manifest.
 Then the existing code path will apply the change as normal.

 #### API Server Admission Hook